 How easy is it to train a chicken?

 It may not seem like it initially, but chickens are easier to train than other animals.
-Plus, benefits like making fun and profit come when you train a cock.
+Plus, training a chicken can be both enjoyable and profitable.

 A technique called clicker training is often used when training a chicken.
-It is an effective method that all poultry farmers are free to use.
+It is an effective method commonly used by poultry farmers.

 What do I need to train my chicken?